jtleek/rpackages/README.md

 ### R functions

 The R functions you have written go in the R/ directory in the _packagename_ folder.
 Each of your R functions should go in a separate file with a .R extension.
-We are going to use capital R for the extension.
+We are going to use capital R for the extension of the files.

 Why?
 Don't ask questions.

+If you define a new class call the .R file _classname-class.R_.
+For example, if you are creating the leek class of objects it would be called _leek-class.R_.
+If you are defining a new method for the class it should be named _newclass-methodname-method.R_.
+For example, a plotting method for the leek class would go in a .R file called _leek-plot-method.R_.

 ### DESCRIPTION

-The DESCRIPTION file you have
+The DESCRIPTION file is a plain text file that gets generated with the _create_ command.
+The packagename should go after the coon on the first line.
+The package title should be a one sentence description of what the package actually does.
+The version should be defined as described above.
+The authors field may have a @R before the colon which should be deleted.
+The authors should be in the format _author name <authoremail@host.com>_ for example:
+_Jeff Leek <jleek@jhsph.edu>_ and should be comma separated.